ddellacosta/automation-service/README.md

 ## Configuration

+automation-service itself is configured in the [config.dhall](/config.dhall) file.

 The `mqttBroker`'s `uri` setting determines how automation-service is going to connect to the network's broker.
-See the default config for an example of connecting with a password via SSL.
+See the default config for an example of connecting via SSL using a password.

 If you don't want to configure SSL set caCertPath, clientCertPath, and clientKeyPath to `None`.